Shop Subscribe

 Science Ice Excavation: Hidden Holiday Items

 Set up stations around the room for students to work in pairs or small groups to excavate their holiday items.
-The goal is to get all of the items out of the ice block without damaging them, and the first groups to finish win.
+The goal is to get all the items out of the ice block without damaging them, and the first groups to finish win.

 Provide a variety of safe tools to work with to excavate.
 Some examples include: